CG Principle

 Employees

-The Company fairly treats its employees with equitable and suitable remuneration and succession plan relating to the economic condition and the organization’s performance, as well as comparable to those of other leading corporations.
-The Company intends to make employees perform their work happily by ensuring that the employees work in a safe environment and be able to further develop their knowledge for their work.
-The Company also provides provident funds for its employees, as well as welfare that promotes physical and mental health and recreational activities for employees.
-In 2023, there were no accidents or illnesses from work;
+The Company fairly treats its employees with an equitable and suitable remuneration and succession plan according to economic conditions and the Company’s performance.
+The Company intends to make employees perform their work happily by working in a safe environment and developing their knowledge, ability, and skills regularly.
+The Company also provides provident funds for its employees, and welfare that promotes physical and mental health and recreational activities for employees.
+In 2024, there were no accidents or illnesses from work.

 Competitors

-The Company strictly follows the rules of competition, avoids any inappropriate or corrupted methods or destroy competitors’ reputation, which has been established and disclosed in the Company’s Code of Conduct towards its Competitors.
-In this regard, there were no disputes or complaints related to competitors during the past year;
+The Company strictly follows the rules of competition, avoids any inappropriate or corrupted methods or destroys competitors’ reputation, which has been established and disclosed in the Company’s Code of Conduct towards its Competitors.
+In this regard, there were no disputes or complaints related to competitors in 2024.

 Regulatory Bodies and Governmental Institutes

-The Company complies with the law, announcement, regulations and rules prescribed by relevant regulatory bodies and government institutes; for instance, the Department of Business Development, the Ministry of Commerce, the Revenue Department, the Ministry of Finance, the Securities and Exchange Commission, the Stock Exchange of Thailand, etc. The Company also provides good co-operation on matters related to good governance and anti-corruption protocols;
+The Company complies with the law, announcement, regulations and rules prescribed by relevant regulatory bodies and government agencies; for instance, the Department of Business Development of the Ministry of Commerce, the Revenue Department of the Ministry of Finance, the Securities and Exchange Commission and the Stock Exchange of Thailand, etc. The Company also provides collaboration and cooperation on matters related to good corporate governance and anti-corruption measures.

 Society, Community and Environment

-The Company continuously encourage our employees to engages in activities that enhance quality of life of the society, community and environment through its own activities or co-operation with the government, private sectors and communities.
+The Company continuously encourages employees to engage in activities that enhance the quality of life of the society, community, and environment through its activities or cooperation with the government, private sectors, and communities.

-The Board of Directors ensures that Company’s significant information disclosures such as financial information, financial reports, and non-financial information both in Thai and English are disclosed to the public in an accurate, transparent and timely manner according to the notifications of The Stock Exchange of Thailand (“SET”)and the Securities and Exchange Commission (“SEC”).
-The Company discloses such information through online systems of the SET, the Annual Report/the Annual Registration Statement/(Form 56-1 One Report), the Company’s website www.ifscapthai.com, the submission of the Notice of the Annual General Meeting of Shareholders via post etc.
+The Board of Directors ensures that the Company’s material information disclosures such as financial information, financial reports, and non-financial information both in Thai and English are disclosed to the public in an accurate, transparent and timely manner according to the notifications of the Stock Exchange of Thailand (“SET”) and the Securities and Exchange Commission (“SEC”).
+The Company discloses such information through online systems of the SET, the Annual Report/the Annual Registration Statement/(Form 56-1 One Report), the Company’s website (investor.ifscapthai.com), the submission of the Notice of the Annual General Meeting of Shareholders via post etc.

 For the quality of financial reports, the Company has appointed Deloitte Touche Tohmatsu Jaiyos Audit Co., Ltd. (“Deloitte”) as the Company’s auditors, who have been approved by the SEC, independent and have no relationship with the Company.
 This ensures that the financial reports are accurate and prepared in accordance with the generally accepted accounting standards.
-The Audit Committee is responsible for reviewing financial reports and oversees the disclosure of financial statements of the Company.
+The Audit Committee shall review the Company’s financial reports and financial statements disclosures.
 The Company has also disclosed the report of Independent Certified Public Accountants, the Management Discussion and Analysis Report (MD&A), the report of the Board of Directors’ Responsibilities for Financial Statements, the report of the Audit Committee, roles and duties of the Board of Directors and the Sub-Committees, Directors’ meeting attendance, as well as the remuneration of the Directors and Executives in the Annual Report.

-The Board of Directors of the Company places importance on the information disclosure with accuracy, completeness, timeliness and transparency.
-Thus, the Company established the Investor Relations Department, assigning Mr.Guntapon Kittisiriprasert*, to be responsible for the financial statements and general information disclosure of the Company and to be a representative of the Company to communicate with shareholders and other stakeholders, for instance, institutional investors, shareholders and analysts etc., so that they can have access to the information appropriately with fairness and in a timely manner.
-The investors can contact the Company to receive the Company’s information at telephone number (66) 0-2285-6326-32 or the Company’s website at www.ifscapthai.com.
+The Board of Directors recognizes the importance of the disclosure of information with accuracy, completeness, timeliness and transparency.
+Thus, the Company has established the Investor Relations Department and assigned Ms. Areeya Kanchanabat, who is responsible for the financial statements and general information disclosure of the Company and is a representative of the Company to communicate with shareholders and other stakeholders i.e. institutional investors and analysts etc. Thus, general investors can contact the Company to receive the Company’s information at (66) 0-2285-6326-32 or the Company’s website at investor.ifscapthai.com.

-The Board of Directors has been appointed by shareholders to be responsible for the Company’s business operations as a whole, including giving commands, approving, supervising the business and organizational strategies.
-They are also accountable for supervising the management team and assuming the ultimate responsibility of reviewing the risk strategy and financial stability, thus the Board of Directors plays an important role to oversee the Company and is responsible for maximizing benefits to the shareholders of the Company.
+The Board of Directors appointed by shareholders is responsible for the entire business operations of the Company, including authority, approval, corporate governance, and business strategies.
+They are also accountable for overseeing the management team and assuming the ultimate responsibility of reviewing the risk strategy and financial stability, thus the Board of Directors plays an important role in corporate governance for maximizing benefits to the Company and shareholders.

-In 2023, the Company had strongly observed the Corporate Governance Principles, and was rated “Very Good” in the corporate governance report of Thai listed companies by the Thai Institute of Directors Association, whereas the result of the 2023 Annual General Meeting of Shareholders (AGM Checklist) by the Thai Investors Association, in 2023 was rated “Excellent.”
+In 2024, the Company strongly observed the Corporate Governance Principles and was rated “Very Good” in the corporate governance report of Thai listed companies by the Thai Institute of Directors Association, whereas the Company achieved the full score of 100 points (5 medals) or “Excellent” from the quality assessment of AGM by the Thai Investors Association.

 Components of the Board of Directors